Atracsys/SlicerAstmPhantomTest/README.md

 ![Parameter input 2](/readme_img/parameter_input2.svg)

 Once the operator id filled in, the choice in locations is unlocked (6).
-By default, all [five locations](#wvFile) in the working volume are enabled as recommended by the standard, but the user can, at any time during the session, to disable and skip locations if necessary.
-Likewise, by default all five tests are enabled (7) as recommended by the standard, but the user can disable certain tests **before** the phantom hits a target location in the working volume, if necessary.
+By default, all [five locations](#wvFile) in the working volume are enabled as recommended by the standard, but the user can, at any time during the session, to disable and skip locations if necessary. <a name="enableTests"></a>Likewise, by default all five tests are enabled (7) as recommended by the standard, but the user can disable certain tests **before** the phantom hits a target location in the working volume, if necessary.

 The [moving tolerance](#movTol) slidebar (8) allows the user to monitor and adjust the sensibility to pointer motion.
 The `Reset Camera` button (9) resets the view of the phantom to an optimum at any time, if the user happened to have moved the scene around with the mouse.